michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/touch-base-pre-trip-meeting.md

 order: 1
 ---

 Have this short meeting to remind your group about the trip and keep the excitement up\!
-This touch base is strategically short to give you the option to combine this meeting with a larger event like a fundraiser or the Ready to Serve Event (this is listed in the Pre-Trip Meeting tab in your customer account).
+This touch base is strategically short to give you the option to combine this meeting with a larger event like a fundraiser or the "Ready to Serve Event" (in Pretrip Meetings).
 The Ready to Serve Event requires additional preparation, so read through it to see how it works and what you’ll need to do to prepare for it.

 **BEFORE THE MEETING**